 Why should students think about studying Global Religions?

-Global Religions opens doors for students to explore the vast diversity of religious experience and thought around the world.
+Global Religions opens doors for students to explore the vast diversity of religious experiences and thought around the world.
 Students grow as global citizens -- aware, conversant and sensitive to many outlooks and ways of seeing the world.
-They develop skills most urgently sought after in today's workplaces (critical thinking and problem solving, fluent communication, ethical awareness, collaborative skill and experience).
+They develop skills most urgently sought after in today's workplaces (critical thinking and problem-solving, fluent communication, ethical awareness, collaborative skill and experience).
 Courses guide students to learn about the historical roots of world religions, and further engage students with urgent social realities of today's world.
 Prospective teachers, lawyers, business-people, health-care providers, those seeking work in the non-profit world, and anyone planning to enter graduate school will be very well served through exploring a minor (5 courses) or major (9 courses) in Global Religions.
 See our Student Spotlight page for stories about where the Global Religions programs are taking our students!

 The Global Religions Experience